PlayFab/JavaScriptSDK/JavaScriptGettingStarted.md

 Deconstruct the code
 ----

-This optional last section describes each part of Program.cs in detail.
+This optional last section describes each part of this example in detail.

 The HTML file has a few important lines:
 ```HTML